DevExpress/testcafe/CONTRIBUTING.md

 1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you plan to work on or create a new one.

 2. To address an already described issue, check the comment thread to make sure that nobody is working on it at the moment.
 Leave a comment saying that you are willing to fix this issue, and include details on how you plan to do this.
 Core team members may need to discuss the details of the proposed fix with you.
-After the green light from them, leave a comment saying that you started your work on this issue.
+After a green light from them, leave a comment confirming that you have began your work on said issue.

 3. Install [Node.js](https://nodejs.org/en/), [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) on your development machine.

 4. Fork TestCafe.
 Clone the fork to your machine and create a new branch.
 Name this branch with an issue number, for example, `gh852`, `gh853`.

-    > To contribute to the docs, follow the [Contribute to Documentation](#contribute-to-documentation) guide.
+    > To contribute to docs, follow the [Contribute to Documentation](#contribute-to-documentation) guide.

 5. Install dependencies.
 In the root directory of your local copy, run: